orbs-network/website/content/blog/Liquidity-Hub-by-Orbs-The-New-Standard-for-DEXs/blog.md

 As part of Liquidity Hub, Orbs Guardians will run software utilizing [ORBS-VM](https://docs.orbs.network/v3/orbs-vm/what-is-orbs-vm) that acts as a decentralized backend that is required for Liquidity Hub’s off-chain portion to run optimally and in a fully decentralized manner.

-In addition, while Orbs L3 is able to reduce manipulation risks, as well as liability and overhead,  we can also see that the opportunity for manipulation is negligible nevertheless.

-Liquidity Hub’s backend could only manipulate by choosing market maker #1 over market maker #2 in the above trade.
-Liquidity Hub’s backend could not choose a match that doesn’t fit the trader’s limit requirements since this is verified by the contract checking the off-chain signature.

-Choosing market maker #1 over #2 would still give the trader the same result as not using Liquidity Hub at all, so the user wouldn’t be materially hurt.
-Market maker #2 is the only one who is disadvantaged and they would notice the manipulation immediately since they have a confirmed bid which is better and still lost.
-Still, they would not lose any money, just the opportunity to make a profit.
-Funds would never leave their account.

 ### Summary: Liquidity Hub - the Next Evolution of DEX-AMMs